-Whether you are a first-timer or a veteran attendee, this travel information will help you plan your trip to Phoenix.
+Whether you are a first-timer or a veteran attendee, this travel information will help you plan your trip to the Convention.
 Getting to the Convention can be costly so be sure to check out the travel discounts especially for NDSC attendees.
-The Convention-at-a-Glance is a great resource to review before making plans.
-It will guide you in selecting your arrival and departure dates so you can take advantage of everything the convention has to offer.
-Read on for more details on what’s in store for your family in Phoenix this June.
+The Convention Schedule is a good place to start in gaining an understanding of timing of all events for the convention.
+All food and beverage is the responsibility of the convention attendee so please review the dining options when making your plans and budgeting your trip.

 - Hotel Information